-Eurorack Module User Manual v1.0.3 (January 2016)
+Eurorack Module User Manual v1.1 (firmware v5: December 2016)

-The Spectral Multiband Resonator from 4ms Company is a versatile resonant filter with six bandpass resonators/filters having variable frequency quantized to scales or 1V/oct tracked, and variable Q/resonance.
+The Spectral Multiband Resonator from 4ms Company is a versatile resonant filter with six bandpass resonators/filters having variable frequency (quantized to scales and/or 1V/oct tracked), and variable Q/resonance.
 Stereo inputs/outputs and a host of unique features allows for many uses:

-- · Create beautiful moving chord structures, quantized to selectable scales - Process audio like a classic filter bank/EQ - Pluck/ping/strike to ring like a marimba, gong, or membrane - Beat-sync to an audio track, triggering modular sounds in sync with original audio - · Vocode, outputting spectral data to a second SMR - Re-mix tracks - Harmonize to audio - Quantize audio to built-in or custom programmed scales - ...and much more
+- Create beautiful moving chord structures, quantized to selectable scales - · Process audio like a classic filter bank/EQ - Pluck/ping/strike to ring like a marimba, gong, or membrane - Beat-sync to an audio track, triggering modular sounds in sync with original audio - · Vocode, outputting spectral data to a second SMR - Re-mix tracks - Harmonize to audio - Quantize audio to built-in or custom programmed scales - New in version 5: - Control up to 6 external VCOs with 1V/oct CV, for sequences, chords, and melodies - Transposition and fine tuning allows the SMR to be quickly tuned to external equipment - Forbidden Notes feature lets you select notes that will be skipped when rotating or spreading - Two-pass resonant filter for lusher tones and tighter filtering of the input signal - New major and minor scale banks - ...And much more!